 - HELICS Terminology Key terms and concepts to understand before running co-simulations with HELICS

 - Federates Discussion of the different types of federates in HELICS and how to configure them.

 - Value Federates

 - Message Federates

 - Filters

+- Value Types

 - Federate Interface Configuration How to connect an existing simulator with HELICS

 - With JSON config file

 - With HELICS APIs

 - Timing Configuration How HELICS coordinates the simulation time of all the federates in the federation

-- Timing Exercise

-- Timing Exercise answers - Stages of the Co-simulation - Logging Discussion of logging within HELICS and how to control it. - Execution with helics run ...
-The HELICS team has developed a standardized means of running HELICS co-simulations. - Simulator Integration A guide for integrating HELICS into simulators.
+- Timing Exercise - Timing Exercise answers - Stages of the Co-simulation - Logging Discussion of logging within HELICS and how to control it. - Execution with helics_cli The HELICS team has developed helics_cli as a standardized means of running HELICS co-simulations. - Simulation Management Using the webserver, HELICS also has a built-in web interface for running, monitoring, and diagnosing co-simulations. - Simulator Integration A guide for integrating HELICS into simulators.

-2.3.3 Advanced Topics
+1.3.3 Advanced Topics